After stopping a serial killer and shutting down an interstate human trafficking ring, Sloan Jordan is ready for a break.

 I pushed myself up out of my seat and stepped over him.
 “Oh, Azrael.
 I’d better be dreaming, or this world is in trouble.”

-This book was so great, mainly because it deals with whatever their hearts have been forced to put on the back burner when the rest of the supernatural world couldn’t wait for Sloan’s attention.
+This book was so great, mainly because it deals with whatever their hearts have been forced to put on the back burner when the rest of the supernatural world couldn’t wait for Sloan’s attention in the last installment.
 Now that she’s somewhat settled (you poor child) she can finally concentrate on what she wants, and what is best for everyone.

 Now slight spoiler here, and I apologize, but seriously.
 I didn’t understand the way she went about choosing.